isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *concept*: (1) a notion, and idea; (2) a set of requirements, usually for a template argument.
 * *concrete class*: class for which objects can be created.
 * *constant*: a value that cannot be changed (in a given scope); not mutable.
-* *constructor*: an operation that initializes ("constructs") an object.
+* *constructor*: an operation that initializes (“constructs”) an object.
   Typically a constructor establishes an invariant and often acquires resources needed for an object to be used (which are then typically released by a destructor).
 * *container*: an object that holds elements (other objects).
 * *copy*: an operation that makes two object have values that compare equal.
 See also move.
 * *correctness*: a program or a piece of a program is correct if it meets its specification.
-  Unfortunately, a specification can be incomplete or inconsistent, or can fail to meet users' reasonable expectations.
+  Unfortunately, a specification can be incomplete or inconsistent, or can fail to meet users’ reasonable expectations.
   Thus, to produce acceptable code, we sometimes have to do more than just follow the formal specification.
 * *cost*: the expense (e.g., in programmer time, run time, or space) of producing a program or of executing it.
   Ideally, cost should be a function of complexity.